Maritime traffic jam grows outside blocked Suez Canal

 The Ever Given, owned by the Japanese firm Shoei Kisen KK, got wedged Tuesday in a single-lane stretch of the canal, about 6 kilometers (3.7 miles) north of the southern entrance, near the city of Suez.

+Dredgers have stopped removing sand around the bow of the vessel and tugboats were preparing another towing attempt, said Lt.
+Gen. Osama Rabei, head of the Suez Canal Authority, in a statement Friday night.
+There was no immediate word on whether they have managed to budge the skyscraper-sized vessel, and previous attempts with tugboats were unsuccessful.

-A team from Boskalis, a Dutch firm specializing in salvaging, is working with the canal authority, using tugboats and a specialized suction dredger that is trying to remove sand and mud from around the port side of the bow.
+A team from Boskalis, a Dutch firm specializing in salvaging, was working with the canal authority with tugboats and a specialized suction dredger at the port side of the cargo ship’s bow.
 Egyptian authorities have prohibited media access to the site.

+“It’s a complex technical operation” that will require several attempts to free the vessel, Rabei said in a statement.

-An attempt Friday to free it failed, said Bernhard Schulte Shipmanagement, the technical manager of the Ever Given.
-Plans are in the works to pump water from interior spaces of the vessel, and two more tugs should arrive by Sunday, the company said.
+Attempts earlier Friday to free it failed, said Bernhard Schulte Shipmanagement, the technical manager of the Ever Given.

 The Suez Canal Authority said it welcomed international assistance.
 The White House said it has offered to help Egypt reopen the canal.
 “We are consulting with our Egyptian partners about how we can best support their efforts,” press secretary Jen Psaki said.

-The canal authority released a video showing Lt.
-Gen. Osama Rabei inspecting efforts to free the Ever Given and telling workers: “Good luck, God willing.”

-An initial investigation showed the vessel ran aground due to strong winds and ruled out mechanical or engine failure as a cause, the company said.
+An initial investigation showed the vessel ran aground due to strong winds and ruled out mechanical or engine failure, the company said.
 GAC, a global shipping and logistics company, had previously said the ship had experienced a power blackout, but it did not elaborate.

-Bernhard Schulte said two canal pilots had been aboard the ship when it got stuck.
-Such an arrangement is customary, but the ship’s captain retains ultimate authority over the vessel, according to shipping experts.
+Bernhard Schulte said two canal pilots had been aboard when the ship got stuck.
+Such an arrangement is customary, but the ship’s captain retains ultimate authority over the vessel, according to experts.

 In addition to the over 200 vessels waiting near the canal, more than 100 ships were en route to the waterway, according to the data firm Refinitiv.